Adaptive Skills - Self-help skills the child uses for daily living (such as feeding, toileting, dressing).

-Developmental- Having to do with the stages and steps involved in the growth of a child.
+Developmental- Having to do with the stages and steps involved in a child's growth.

 Developmental Delay- Evidence a child is not functioning at an expected level for his/her age.

-Developmental Milestones- Markers of ability used to monitor a child's development.
+Developmental Milestones- Ability markers used to monitor a child's development.
 These guideposts consist of skills and behaviors that should be developed by a certain age.

 Disability- A physical or mental condition likely to lead to a developmental delay.

 Early Childhood Intervention- A support system designed for children with developmental delays or disabilities and their families.

 Early Intervention Services- The system of coordinated services designed to promote a child's developmental growth and the ability to cope with disabilities.

 Echolalia- The repetition of words, phrases, intonation, or sounds of others.
 Children with ASD use this in the process of learning to talk.
 This serves a communicative purpose for the child.